How to plan your wall or fencing project

 Decorative

-Decorative walls and fences are usually not as tall as safety, privacy or boundary structures – some may even be as low as knee-height.
+Decorative walls are usually not as tall as privacy or boundary structures – some may even be as low as knee-height.
 They are often ornamental in style and can really be made of any material you choose – common options include decorative wrought iron and picket fencing.
 There’s room to get creative when the purpose of the wall or fence is strictly aesthetic – consider solutions that are innovative and reflect your personal style.
 For more inspiring ideas, click through to our previous blog post on innovative front walls.

 EstateWall Laser cut infills | customise your modular wall | fencing project